 How Authentic Appreciation Can Make You Less Busy

 As a psychologist, I’m supposed to know something about behavior change, and how to help people change patterns of behavior and habits.
 One of the factors that we know improves the likelihood of changing behavior is if the new behavior is closely related to an existing behavior.
-So, for example, if you want to start an exercise program, you are more likely to be successful if you start doing an exercise that you have done previously (e.g. jogging) and the new behavior (walking) is close to the previous habit.
-Conversely, if you were a jogger in the past, you will probably struggle more in trying to start swimming laps.
+So, for example, if you want to start an exercise program, you are more likely to be successful if you start doing an exercise that either you have done previously (e.g. jogging) or the new behavior (walking) is close to the previous habit.
+Therefore, if you were a jogger in the past, you will probably struggle more in trying to start swimming laps.

 Not everyone likes verbal praise.
 Not everyone wants to spend time with you.
 Not everyone wants help on tasks.
 Not everyone wants a gift.
 And clearly, not everyone wants physical touch in the workplace.